-Boost your confidence and motivation through visualization.
-A powerful tool that can help you improve performance.
+Boost your confidence and motivation through positive visualization.
+A powerful tool that can help you improve performance and even manage anxiety.

 “Self-fulfilling prophecy” is a psychological term used to describe how our beliefs and expectations automatically influence our behavior.